0xbythesecond/Configure-AD/README.md

 <img src="https://i.imgur.com/Qzlpsyk.png" height="80%" width="80%" alt="Add user to domain admins"/>
   </p>
   </br>
-Log out and close the connection to dc-1 for current user(mydomain.com\labuser) and log back in as "mydomain.com\karen_admin".
+Log out and close the connection to dc-1 for the current user(mydomain.com\labuser) and log back in as "mydomain.com\karen_admin".
 <p align="center">
 <img src="https://i.imgur.com/WiQI5sG.png" height="50%" width="50%" alt="cmd displays new loggin user"/>
  </p>
   </br>

 Next, we'll join Client-1 to the domain< (mydomain.com); however, we must change the DNS on Client-1 to the private IP address of DC-1 so that we can properly add client-1 to the domain.
-Here we will select the NIC on client-1 to change the dns to the private IP address of DC-1
+Here we will select the NIC on client-1 to change the DNS to the private IP address of DC-1

   <p align="center">
     <img src="https://i.imgur.com/f2Vka1D.png" height="80%" width="80%" alt="select network inferface client 1"/> </p>